IzAKuLuS/Mercedes-Benz-W212-Instrument-Cluster-Reverse-Engineering-for-Sim-Racing-Applications/README.md

 OFF   for 1.5 seconds
 ```

 The explorer can also print every frame transmitted by the cluster using `rx on`.
-This became important because a visual reaction alone does not show exactly when the cluster changes its internal operating state.
+This became extremely important due to the high data rate of the CAN communication making it really hard to notice changes in the serial monitor in real time.
+This change allowed me to copy the output of the serial monitor post-test and keep it in a text file for analysis later on.

 The `auto bit`, `auto byte`, and `auto nibble` modes were added to test unknown static payloads on `0x245`.
 Each candidate is applied for a fixed time, followed by an all-zero gap.
 These modes make broad searches easier, but they cannot discover messages that require counters, checksums, or several changing bytes.